an-m1/arduinoLight/README.md

    - Media queries and Bootstrap’s grid system were used to ensure compatibility with different devices.

 ## How to Use the Website
-1. Open the website in any modern web browser.
+1. Open the index.html in any modern web browser.
 2. Click the glowing button in the center to toggle the light on or off.
 3. Observe the background and button text updating dynamically.